Subhadip11290157/Renamer/folder/readme.md

-all files in this folder will be renamed
+All files in this folder will be renamed except this one